anamilanezi/anamilanezi/README.md

 <p align="center">Good to see you here :) Do you want a cup of coffee? ☕</p>
 <div align="justify">
 My name is Ana, I'm a creative and curious person that loves to understand how and why things work the way they do.
-I'm also a Biologist with a Master's degree in Environmental Microbiology starting to explore the world of web development and data analysis.
+I'm also a Biologist with a Master's degree in Environmental Microbiology starting to explore the world of Web Development.

-- 🎯 Currently I'm learning web development with JavaScript, HTML and CSS on a Fullstack program provided by Alura platform.
+- 🎯 Currently I'm learning Web Development with JavaScript, HTML and CSS on a Fullstack program provided by Alura platform.
-- 🐍 I have a basic knowledge of Python, R and SQL and data analysis and It is my intention to delve deeper into these topics as well.
+- 🐍 I have a basic knowledge of Python, R, SQL from Google Data Analytics Certificate that I'm finishing, and It is my intention to delve deeper into these topics as well.
 - 🎲 I'm might be addicted to research and data so I'll probably ask you for some references :P
-- 🎨 After my studies in Biology I've spent some time doing art and I'm always trying to incorporate it in my life
+- 🎨 I've always been surrounded by art in my family and I try to incorporate it into everything I do.
 </div>

 <div style="display: flex" align="center">